 The Tribes and First Nations should determine how they wish to be engaged.
-We have always asked that they be part of this Committee from the onset and would certainly welcome their voice around the table.
+We have always asked that they be part of the Regional Advisory Committee from the onset of negotiations of these Agreements and would certainly welcome their voice around the table.
 Perhaps they could continue to have a parallel process and participate here as well.
 Now that we are enshrining practices and proposals which will impact generations to come, their wisdom is needed.